 If you would like to learn more about Beach Nesting Birds visit the Birdlife website.

-Learn how the Eyre Peninsula Landscape Board through funding from the Australian Government’s National Landcare Program are helping the threatened hooded plover and other beach nesters through our Saltmarsh Threat Abatement and Recovery project.
+Learn how the Eyre Peninsula Landscape Board through funding from the Australian Government’s National Landcare Program, is helping the threatened hooded plover and other beach nesters through our Saltmarsh Threat Abatement and Recovery project.